nootfly/TIL/iOS/xcode-9-tips.md

 ```

 * The Main Thread Checker is a standalone tool for Swift and C languages that detects invalid usage of AppKit, UIKit, and other APIs on a background thread.

+* Select the segue object in Interface Builder, you can select the `Preview & Commit Segues` checkbox under `Peek & Pop` section.